bassignana/streamlit-kruscotto-demo/project-manager.md

 Reset without test data
 python reset_db.py --noseed

-test users and credentials in secrets.toml
+test user and credentials in secrets.toml

-[] Persist everything in one table (+1 for auth).
 [x] Add RLS to the below.
 [] Verify what index I really need.
 [] Ask in chat Invoice Persistene in Supabase: